apocalyptech/hades_cheat/README.md

 applied.
 Here's the default set:

     $ ./hades_cheat.py -l
                    damage_scale: Scale by 1.3
              damage_scale_float: Scale by 1.300000 as a float
                     base_health: Hardcoded to: 100 (disabled, using defaults)
             well_darkness_scale: Scale by 4
        well_darkness_cost_scale: Scale by 0.250000 as a float
                  well_gem_scale: Scale by 6
             well_gem_cost_scale: Scale by 0.166667 as a float
                 shop_cost_scale: Scale by 0.5
           super_shop_cost_scale: Scale by 0.25
                      health_qty: Hardcoded to: 20
                   maxhealth_qty: Hardcoded to: 30
                       money_qty: Hardcoded to: 400
                 money_minor_qty: Hardcoded to: 80
            gems_extra_money_qty: Hardcoded to: 60
             darkness_reward_qty: Hardcoded to: 500
               shop_darkness_qty: Hardcoded to: 200
             boss_darkness_scale: Scale by 10
                various_gems_qty: Hardcoded to: 200
                      nectar_qty: Hardcoded to: 10
                    ambrosia_qty: Hardcoded to: 10
                        keys_qty: Hardcoded to: 10
                    diamonds_qty: Hardcoded to: 10
                 titan_blood_qty: Hardcoded to: 10
               fishing_max_fakes: Hardcoded to: 0
        fishing_perfect_interval: Hardcoded to: 0.64
                  fishing_chance: Fishing Minimum Chance: 100%, Space Between Rooms: 1
              fishing_room_space: Fishing Minimum Chance: 100%, Space Between Rooms: 1
              godmode_base_scale: God Mode from 60% -> 0%, with 30 steps
               godmode_per_death: God Mode from 60% -> 0%, with 30 steps
               godmode_death_cap: God Mode from 60% -> 0%, with 30 steps
            keepsake_activations: Hardcoded to: 2, 2
          charon_shoplift_chance: Hardcoded to: 1
+    infernal_gate_cost_tartarus: Hardcoded to: 4
+    infernal_gate_cost_asphodel: Hardcoded to: 8
+     infernal_gate_cost_elysium: Hardcoded to: 12
+           infernal_gate_chance: Hardcoded to: 0.5
+       infernal_gate_room_space: Hardcoded to: 2

 There are also a couple of shell scripts in the directory which can kick off some diffs, just for an easy spot-check of what the util did.
 These are